Marketing analytics is the process of comprising data and technologies to establish trackable metrics and data-driven marketing activities.

-This is the main difference between an identity relationship and an empirical relationship when you are taking a decision.
+Eventually, this is the main difference between an identity relationship and an empirical relationship when you are making a decision.
 Empirical implies is always a prediction while identities are certain.

-The third step is to identify your models, strategy and analytical techniques.
-It is critical step since a lot of businesses tend to fall behind in determining the right approach for analytics.
+The third step is to identify your models, strategy, and analytical techniques.
+It is a critical step since a lot of businesses tend to fall behind in determining the right approach for analytics.

 To avoid drowning into the huge ocean of your data, it is better to use a balanced assortment of effective analytic techniques which combines the following:

 Don’t only look for the obvious metrics like conversion, try to use analytics to reveal more about the customer journey which can help you to build a better experience and improve retention.